Rooftop solar project – reducing the University’s carbon footprint

-Proposed Sites
+Proposed sites

 The project will explore installing the PV arrays on the following University buildings, subject to final design and suitability.